 Space

 The Crucible founders set up to provide the space, guidance and partnerships needed for rigorous and competent intellectual inquiry.
-The idea is to grow young revolutionary minds, bring some balance into their emotional health and provide skills in physical safety against regimes bent on crushing their power.
-What was envisioned was a space that would fire up a select group of young minds in the same manner as a crucible is used for crushing and melting the right ingredients in to medicine.
+The idea was forged to grow the most promising young leaders, bring some balance into their emotional health and provide lessons in understanding the craft of nation-building.
+What was envisioned was a space that would fire up a select group of young minds in the same manner a crucible is used for melting the right ingredients in to medicine.

-A central component to the Crucible’s goal is setting up coursework that covers important areas of study for select change makers, and provide space for the public to engage in the arts and public inquiry towards revolutionary change.
+A central component to the Crucible’s goal is its coursework that covers important areas of study for select change makers, and provide space to engage in the arts and public inquiry towards collecting belonging.